matsim-org/matsim-libs/README.md

 prevents the reader to remove the node with id: 2.
 3. After creating a link the reader will call the 'afterLinkCreated' hook with the newly created link, the original osm tags, and a flag whether it is the forward or reverse direction of an osm-way.
-The below example sets the allowed transport mode on all links to 'bike'.
+The below example sets the allowed transport mode on all links to 'car' and 'bike'.

  ```
  String file = "path/to/your/file.osm.pbf";